node-opcua/node-opcua/documentation/creating_a_client.md

        _"browsing the root folder"
     },

-    // step 4 : read a variable
+    // step 4 : read a variable with readVariableValue
     function(callback) {
+       _"read a variable with readVariableValue"
+    },

+    // step 4' : read a variable with read
+    function(callback) {
-       _"read a variable"
+       _"read a variable with read"
     },

     // step 5: install a subscription and install a monitored item for 10 seconds function(callback) {
        _"install a subscription"